-- You will be prescribed medication to be taken if needed if you have nausea. - Continue your treatment if: you have light nausea that does not prevent you entirely from eating.
+- Tell a member of your healthcare team about any change on your skin like a wound, wart or red bump that is bleeding and does not heal. - You will be prescribed medication to be taken as needed if you have nausea. - Continue your treatment if: you have light nausea that does not prevent you entirely from eating.
 Make sure to continue your medication prescribed for your nausea. - Continue your treatment and call your healthcare team as soon as possible if: you have significant nausea, experience vomiting that is partially preventing you from eating.
 Make sure to continue your medication prescribed for your nausea. - Stop your treatment and call your healthcare team as quickly as possible or go to the Emergency Room if: you have severe nausea or repeated vomiting that prevents you completely from eating.